bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 * Add vertex: Tap on an existing vertex to select it then tap on the position to insert the next point.

-* Select vertex: Tap on a vertex, to select multiple hold
+* Select vertex: Tap on a vertex, to select multiple hold SHIFT key.
-  <<shift>> key.

-* Delete vertex: Select one or more vertices then press
-  <<shift>>+<<backspace>> to delete them.
+* Delete vertex: Select one or more vertices then press DELETE to delete them.

 * Move vertex: Click and hold vertex, drag it, then release the mouse to complete the action.
-To move multiple vertices select them and hold <<shift>> key while dragging one of them.
+To move multiple vertices select them and hold SHIFT key while dragging one of them.

 2. While no line or polygon is selected the lines and polygons as a whole may be selected, dragged and deleted:

 * Move line/polygon: Click and hold a line/polygon, drag it, then release the mouse to complete the action.
-To move multiple vertices, select them and hold <<shift>> while dragging one of them.
+To move multiple vertices, select them and hold SHIFT while dragging one of them.

 * Select polygon/multi-line: Tap on an existing polygon/multi-line.
+To
-To select multiple hold <<shift>> key while tapping.
+  select multiple hold SHIFT key while tapping.

 * Delete line/polygon: Tap on an existing line/polygon (or select them with a different tool) then press backspace to delete them.